 - Work on anything, so long as it’s work — transcription, analysis, reading, organising your notes – even email (although we don’t recommend it).
 No exercises or judgment remember?
 The only rule is to be silent when everyone else is.

 - Accept that Shut up and Write! is not for everyone.
 Some people may only come once; others will be regulars.
 If no one else turns up, Shut up and Write! is almost as much fun on your own (it’s nice to work somewhere other than office every now and then).

 - Remember, it doesn’t just have to be PhD students who do it.
 Early career academics, professional staff and others need to put time aside for writing too.
 And it’s the perfect opportunity to create cross insitutional links – be open to people from other universities coming along.

-You don’t have to start your own group, there might be an existing Shut up and Write! group near you which has a meeting schedule and a venue.
+You don’t have to start your own group, there might be an existing Shut up and Write! group near you which has a meeting schedule and a venue – have a look on the official Shut up and Write website.
 It’s a great way to make friends during your study.
-Have a look at the Google Map below to see if there are any near you that you can join (please note, not all are regular):